dariotarantini/vgram/README.md

 # hygram
-hygram is a bot framework for Telegram Bot API written in V.
+hygram is a bot library for Telegram Bot API written in V.
 Coming soon.